elizabethcsw/news-app/README.md

 ### Guardian API

-If you wanted to get the content of an article from the Guardian API, this is the cURL request you might make.
+The API is used to extract content of a number of articles from the Guardian.
+This is the cURL request.
 Notice how it has a query parameter for `api-key`.

 ```
 curl "http://content.guardianapis.com/politics/blog/2014/feb/17/alex-salmond-speech-first-minister-scottish-independence-eu-currency-live?show-fields=body&api-key=SECRET_API_KEY"